37+ Google SERP Features: A Complete Guide

 How to get

-With the help of structured data, search engines will see and display relevant information on your events.
+With the help of structured data, search engines can see and display relevant information on your events.

 X (ex-Twitter)